esrud/GONE2/README.md

 ```
 make MAXLOCI=YOUR_NUMBER_OF_LOCI MAXIND=YOUR_NUMBER_OF_IND gone
 ```
-The program has been tested on Arch Linux, Ubuntu 20.04 and Debian Buster, using g++ version 7.2.0 and above as a compiler.
 # Usage
 ```
 GONE2 - Genetic Optimization for Ne Esimation (v2.0 - Jan 2024)